-In 188 B.C., through the peace treaty of (in ), the Romans forced the Seleucid , Antiochus III, to surrender all his Greek and Anatolian possessions as far east as the Taurus Mountains, to pay 15,000 talents over a period of 12 years and to surrender to Rome the former Carthaginian general Hannibal, his elephants and his fleet, and furnish hostages, including the king's eldest son, Demetrius.
-Rome became the master of the eastern Mediterranean while Antiochus III's empire was reduced to , , and western Iran.RR69079.
-Bronze triens, Crawford 145/3, Sydenham 293b, SRCV I 957, aVF, flan edge flaw, some corrosion, 9.194 g, maximum diameter 24.2 mm, die axis 135o, Rome mint, 189 - 179 B.C.; helmeted of right, four pellets above; prow of galley right, with and spearhead above, four pellets right, ROMA below; from the Andrew McCabe Collection; very rare;
+In 188 B.C., through the peace treaty of Apamea (in Phrygia), the Romans forced the Seleucid king, Antiochus III, to surrender all his Greek and Anatolian possessions as far east as the Taurus Mountains, to pay 15,000 talents over a period of 12 years and to surrender to Rome the former Carthaginian general Hannibal, his elephants and his fleet, and furnish hostages, including the king's eldest son, Demetrius.
+Rome became the master of the eastern Mediterranean while Antiochus III's empire was reduced to Syria, Mesopotamia, and western Iran.RR69079.
+Bronze triens, Crawford 145/3, Sydenham 293b, SRCV I 957, aVF, flan edge flaw, some corrosion, weight 9.194 g, maximum diameter 24.2 mm, die axis 135o, Rome mint, 189 - 179 B.C.; obverse helmeted head of Minerva right, four pellets above; reverse prow of galley right, Victory with wreath and spearhead above, four pellets right, ROMA below; from the Andrew McCabe Collection; very rare;

-$70.00 SALE PRICE $63.00 Roman Republic, TP or PT ( Petronius?), 169 - 158 B.C.
+$70.00 SALE PRICE $63.00 Roman Republic, TP or PT Monogram (Caius Petronius?), 169 - 158 B.C.

 Babelon attributed the monogram as a mintmark for Paestum.
 BMCRR notes the style and fabric are of Rome and speculates the moneyer may be Caius Petronius.RR69330.
-Bronze , 177/2, 353a (R4), 843, F, 16.187 g, maximum 25.3 mm, die axis 0o, Rome mint, 169 - 158 B.C.; laureate of Saturn right, L below, S behind; galley prow right, TP or PT above, S right, ROMA below; from the Andrew McCabe Collection; ; $80.00 (€71.20)
+Bronze semis, Crawford 177/2, Sydenham 353a (R4), SRCV I 843, F, weight 16.187 g, maximum diameter 25.3 mm, die axis 0o, Rome mint, 169 - 158 B.C.; obverse laureate head of Saturn right, L below, S behind; reverse galley prow right, TP or PT monogram above, S right, ROMA below; from the Andrew McCabe Collection; scarce;

-Roman Republic, NAT (Pinarius Natta?), c.
+$70.00 SALE PRICE $63.00 Roman Republic, NAT (Pinarius Natta?), c.
 155 B.C.

-In 155 B.C., Consul Publius Cornelius Nasica Corculum defeated the Dalmatians and conquered their capital, Delminium, ending the first Dalmatian war.
+In 155 B.C., Consul Publius Cornelius Scipio Nasica Corculum defeated the Dalmatians and conquered their capital, Delminium, ending the first Dalmatian war.
 The Dalmatians were compelled to pay tribute and Corculum was granted a triumph in Rome.RR71975.
-Bronze , 200/4, 5, 383b, I Rome 767, 862, 990, gF, nice dark green , 6.670 g, maximum 21.1 mm, die axis 315o, Rome mint, c.
-155 B.C.; helmeted of right, four pellets above; prow right, NAT above, four pellets before, ROMA below; from the Andrew McCabe Collection, ex Roma Numismatics e-auction 8, lot 502; very ; $80.00 (€71.20)
+Bronze triens, Crawford 200/4, Babelon Pinaria 5, Sydenham 383b, BMCRR I Rome 767, Russo RBW 862, SRCV I 990, gF, nice dark green patina, weight 6.670 g, maximum diameter 21.1 mm, die axis 315o, Rome mint, c.
+155 B.C.; obverse helmeted head of Minerva right, four pellets above; reverse prow right, NAT above, four pellets before, ROMA below; from the Andrew McCabe Collection, ex Roma Numismatics e-auction 8, lot 502; very scarce;

-Roman Republic, Anonymous (Helmet), 206 - 194 B.C.
+$70.00 SALE PRICE $63.00 Roman Republic, Anonymous (Helmet), 206 - 194 B.C.

 The Roman army was not invincible in battle.
 Roman soldiers, weapons and battlefield tactics did not always overwhelm their enemies.
 The Gauls, for example, sometimes decimated Roman forces.
 Hannibal had destroyed whole Roman armies again and again.
 But after every huge loss, Rome would simply raise another army.
 Rome could be defeated in battles, but Roman tenacity, long term strategy, and seemingly endless resources, ensured victory in wars.
-During the period this coin was struck Rome defeated the armies of under Philip V and of under Hannibal.RR69097.
-Bronze , 118/3, 272b, Italy p.
-226, 939, F, 9.132 g, maximum 23.7 mm, die axis 0o, Italian mint, 206 - 194 B.C.; helmeted of right, four pellets above; prow of galley right, ROMA above, helmet with cheek-pieces and crest above in form of a crescent on right before prow, four pellets below; from the Andrew McCabe Collection; rare;
+During the period this coin was struck Rome defeated the armies of Macedonia under Philip V and of Carthage under Hannibal.RR69097.
+Bronze triens, Crawford 118/3, Sydenham 272b, BMCRE II Italy p.
+226, SRCV I 939, F, weight 9.132 g, maximum diameter 23.7 mm, die axis 0o, Italian mint, 206 - 194 B.C.; obverse helmeted head of Minerva right, four pellets above; reverse prow of galley right, ROMA above, helmet with cheek-pieces and crest above in form of a crescent on right before prow, four pellets below; from the Andrew McCabe Collection; rare;

-$60.00 SALE PRICE $54.00 Roman Republic, LFP (L. Furius Philus?), 189 - 179 B.C.
+$60.00 SALE PRICE $54.00 Roman Republic, LFP monogram (L. Furius Philus?), 189 - 179 B.C.

-In 179 B.C., the Pons Aemilius was completed across the River in Rome.
+In 179 B.C., the Pons Aemilius was completed across the Tiber River in Rome.
 It is regarded as the world's first stone bridge.RR69086.
-Bronze , 144/4, 300c, 1088, F, nice olive green , pitting on , 7.513 g, maximum 22.3 mm, die axis 180o, Rome mint, 189 - 179 B.C.; of right, clad in Nemean Lion's scalp, three pellets (mark of value) behind; prow of galley right, Victory flying right crowning LFP with above, three pellets (mark of value) before, ROMA below; from the Andrew McCabe Collection; very ; $65.00 (€57.85)
+Bronze quadrans, Crawford 144/4, Sydenham 300c, SRCV I 1088, F, nice olive green patina, pitting on obverse, weight 7.513 g, maximum diameter 22.3 mm, die axis 180o, Rome mint, 189 - 179 B.C.; obverse head of Hercules right, clad in Nemean Lion's scalp, three pellets (mark of value) behind; reverse prow of galley right, Victory flying right crowning LFP monogram with wreath above, three pellets (mark of value) before, ROMA below; from the Andrew McCabe Collection; very rare;

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES

 Page created in 0.92 seconds